LET’S GET STARTED

 Refer to the two images below that show the difference in the quality of the image.
 Which one do you think will support buyers to make a decision?

 Together with the image quality, you need to make sure that you don’t compromise with page load speed.
-High-quality images tend to have higher size which takes longer to load.
+High-quality images tend to have a higher size which takes longer to load.
 A quick hack around this is to use JPEG images instead of PNG or GIF images because JPEG images can offer high-quality images even with size in KBs.
 Please refer to the image below.

 Bonus Tip 🙂